Only innovation can transform K–12 student performance nationwide

 Thus, the platform seeks a mission-aligned funding sponsor.

 A single federal agency could be the sole sponsor.
-So could, in principle, a top-tier corporation—such as Procter & Gamble—backed by the best in executive leadership.
+So could, in principle, a top-tier corporation—such as Procter & Gamble (P&G)—backed by the best in executive leadership.

 The HSe4Metrics platform outcomes will be measurable across a wide range of hard-number metrics.